erossini/HtmlToMarkdown/README.md

 HtmlToMarkDown
 ==============

-A HTML to Markdown converter in C#
+A HTML to Markdown converter in C# base on https://github.com/erossini/MarkdownMaker

 Usage
 =====